Crypto Regulations in Malaysia—2025 Guide

 We at Sumsub have prepared a complete guide to Malaysian crypto regulations.
 You’ll learn about the regulatory authorities overseeing the industry, as well as the main requirements for service providers to work legally in the country.

-According to the Malaysia’s Prescription Order 2019, digital assets are separated into two categories:
+According to Malaysia’s Prescription Order 2019 and the amended Capital Markets and Services Order 2025, digital assets are separated into two categories:

 The document also specifies in what cases digital currencies and digital tokens are considered securities.